 Though the incidence of intraperitoneal and intrahepatic hemorrhage do not seem to be common complications, the risk does exist.
 Thus surgical resection appears to assist in the avoidance of such complications, especially if imaging studies have demonstrated worsening of the cavitary lesions.

 Patients who receive a diagnosis of peliosis hepatis should receive adequate counseling from medical providers regarding the disease condition as well as their prognosis.
 Those with incidental lesions found on abdominal imaging with subsequent biopsies demonstrating this condition should receive a referral to a gastroenterologist with expertise for annual monitoring of disease progression.
 Given the limited research, a specialist should provide the patients, families, and friends with both early and anticipatory counseling to best understand this disease process.

-Although a rare condition, Peliosis hepatis has known, well-documented associations with other disease states.
-In a patient with a confirmed diagnosis of Peliosis hepatis, steps should take place to identify and remove the cause.
-The management of a patient with Peliosis hepatis often involves an interdisciplinary team of providers, including a hepatologist, general surgeon, interventional radiologist, and gastroenterologist.
+Although a rare condition, peliosis hepatis has known, well-documented associations with other disease states.
+In a patient with a confirmed diagnosis of peliosis hepatis, steps should take place to identify and remove the cause.
+The management of a patient with peliosis hepatis often involves an interprofessional team of providers, including a hepatologist, general surgeon, interventional radiologist, and gastroenterologist.
 The condition, which can present itself at any point in life, can result in liver, kidney, intestinal, or pulmonary issues.
 Given the rarity of the condition and the fact that clinicians so seldom uncover it, it is hard to gauge the natural history and course of the disease truly.
 However, current thought is that the majority of the patients continue living their lives without ever knowing of their condition.